Most consecutive NCAA football wins over one opponent

 The following is a list of the all-time leading NCAA Division I FBS (Football Bowl Subdivision) college football single-opponent winning streaks.
 Streaks are ranked by the number of consecutive wins posted by one team against a regular opponent.
 All streaks active and historical streaks of at least 20 games are included.

 This list excludes rivalries involving current Division I Football Championship Subdivision (FCS) schools, and thus excludes the all-time NCAA record for most consecutive wins by one rival over another: Yale (now an FCS team) beat Wesleyan University (Connecticut) (now a Division III team) 46 times in a row between 1875 and 1913.
-The two teams have not played each other since that 1913 game (which Yale won at home, 21-0).
+The two teams have not played each other since that 1913 game (which Yale won at home, 21–0).

 The FCS record for most consecutive wins by one team over another in an uninterrupted series is 32 victories in a row by Grambling over Prairie View between 1977 and 2009; this streak includes the 1990 season, when Prairie View's team went into recess due to a lack of players and financial problems.
 That streak began when Grambling was in the old Division I and Prairie View was in Division II.

 Additionally, there are two series that involve multiple winning streaks of 20+ games.
 Oklahoma defeated Kansas State in 32 consecutive games from 1937 to 1968, then the Sooners won 22 in a row over the Wildcats from 1971 to 1992.
-Ohio State also owns multiple 20+ game winning streaks over Indiana, winning 23 in a row from 1960 to 1986 and currently hold a 28-game winning streak over the Hoosiers from 1991 to the present day.
+Ohio State also owns multiple 20+ game winning streaks over Indiana, winning 23 in a row from 1960 to 1986 and held a 28-game winning streak over the Hoosiers from 1991 to 2024.